 - Financial viability

 Concerns about overshadowing, loss of privacy, noise and congestion

 All these issues will be considered as part of the planning application process.
 The developer will need to submit sufficient information to show that the issues have been assessed and provide details on any mitigation that may be necessary.

-The application will be accompanied by a full Environmental Impact Assessment, as well as a Transport Assessment and other studies.
+The application is accompanied by a full Environmental Statement, as well as a Transport Assessment and other studies.

 How the proposal contributes to Brighton & Hove becoming a carbon-neutral city by 2030

 When we make decisions on planning applications, we have to apply a ‘presumption in favour of sustainable development’.

 - moving to a low carbon economy

 Central to this approach is making efficient use of ‘brownfield’ (previously developed) land, rather than new (green) sites.

 Development must comply with Policy CP8.
 This seeks, as a minimum, a 19% improvement on the carbon emissions set by Building Regulation (Part L).
 This percentage may increase under the Future Homes Standards.